 Are there any chances to find loans for people with poor credit?
 Bad credit is something that is extremely difficult to get rid of.
-Poor credit scores can arise due to loads of reasons, there might be sudden expenses for which the debtor had to take loans and he could not repay them back.
+Poor credit scores can arise due to thousands reasons, there might be sudden expenses for which the debtor had to take loans and he could not repay them back.

 Maybe, a sudden job loss might have meant that the previous credit card dues have remained unpaid.
 At other times, it just might have been mismanagement of finances.
 Whatever the reason might be, does that mean a poor credit score will make someone ineligible to apply for a loan ever?
 Not at all.
 Some loans for people with poor credit are still available.
 One just needs to look at the right place.